alexandrastroiu/To-Do-List-Project/README.md

 ## Project Overview
 A dynamic To-Do list: users can add, remove, edit, check and filter tasks.

+This project demonstrates DOM manipulation, handling events and using local storage.
 The project is inspired by [this site](https://todomvc.com/examples/javascript-es5/dist/#/).

 ![Website photo](images/Screenshot%20(191).png)